Octagon-simon/octaValidate-reactjs/README.md

-# Octavalidate - React JS V1.0.0
+# Octavalidate - React JS V1.0.1

 This NPM package helps to validate your frontend (HTML) forms using validation rules, sophisticated regular expressions and form input attributes in React JS.

 ## OTHER RELEASES

 ### Octavalidate - Native JS
-Use the Native JS release of this library to validate your frontend forms
+Use the Native JS release of this library to validate your frontend forms client-side

 [Visit the repository](https://github.com/Octagon-simon/octaValidate)